-- Changefreq: this tells search engines how many times this page is intended to change, so the Google bot should come visit a page more often than others (following the indicated frequency).
+- Changefreq: this tells search engines how many times this page is intended to change, so the Google bot should come to visit a page more often than others (following the indicated frequency).

 - Lastmod: logically, it’s when the page was modified for the last time.
 But Google won’t pay as much attention to this unless it is for a digital newspaper or something where the latest news will have a bigger impact.

 These parameters are optional, but remember that you always have to include the urlset to encapsulate the file, the url tag to introduce a URL’s information bloc, and a loc to type in the actual URL.

 Now you know that the XML Sitemap has nothing to do with the one on the footer that lists some links, right?
 That one is called an HTML Sitemap.

 What’s the URL limit on an XML Sitemap?

 An XML file can only weigh 10 megabytes, with a limit of 50,000 URLs per XML Sitemap.
 If you’re working with huge websites, you’ll have to split them into several files, which can also be split by category to keep your web pages more organized.
 It’s good to have them separated, so this URL limitation is actually a good excuse to organize your sets of pages.